SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ### Rolling a die

-To roll a die you should use the method from Number `atRandom` which draws randomly a number between one and the receiver.
-For example `10 atRandom` draws number between 1 to 10.
+To roll a die, you should use the method from Number `atRandom` which draws randomly a number between one and the receiver.
+For example `10 atRandom` draws a number between 1 to 10.
-Therefore we define the method `roll`:
+Therefore, we define the method `roll`:

 ```
 Die >> roll